Vertigo (film): Initial on-site principal photography

 Vertigo was filmed from September to December 1957.
-Principal photography began on location in San Francisco in September 1957 under the working title From Among the Dead (the literal translation of D'entre les morts).
-The film uses extensive location footage of the San Francisco Bay Area, with its steep hills and tall arching bridges.
-In the driving scenes shot in the city, the main characters' cars are almost always pictured heading down the city's steeply inclined streets.
-In October 1996, the restored print of Vertigo debuted at the Castro Theatre in San Francisco with a live on-stage introduction by Kim Novak, providing the city a chance to celebrate itself.
-Visiting the San Francisco film locations has something of a cult following as well as modest tourist appeal.
-Such a tour is featured in a subsection of Chris Marker's documentary montage Sans Soleil.
+Principal photography began on location in San Francisco in September 1957 under the working title From Among the Dead.
+The film uses extensive location footage of the San Francisco Bay Area.
+In the driving scenes shot in San Francisco, the main characters' cars are almost always pictured heading down the city's steeply inclined streets.

-The scene in which Madeleine fell from the tower was filmed at Mission San Juan Bautista, a Spanish mission in San Juan Bautista, California.
+The scene in which Madeleine falls from the tower was filmed at Mission San Juan Bautista, a Spanish mission in San Juan Bautista, California.
 Associate producer Herbert Coleman's daughter Judy Lanini suggested the mission to Hitchcock as a filming location.
-A steeple, added sometime after the mission's original construction and secularization, had been demolished following a fire, so Hitchcock added a bell tower using scale models, matte paintings, and trick photography at the Paramount studio in Los Angeles.
-The original tower was much smaller and less dramatic than the film's version.
-The tower's staircase was later assembled inside a studio.
+A steeple, added sometime after the mission's original construction and secularization, had been demolished following a fire, so Hitchcock added a bell tower much larger than the one previously at the mission using scale models, matte paintings, and trick photography at Paramount Studios.

+In October 1996, the restored print of Vertigo debuted at the Castro Theatre in San Francisco with a live on-stage introduction by Kim Novak.
+Visiting the San Francisco film locations has accrued modest tourist appeal; such a tour is featured in a subsection of Chris Marker's 1983 documentary montage Sans Soleil.